 Policing of the transit system is carried out by the NYC Police Department at NYC's expense.
 The MTA, however, continues to be responsible for certain capital costs and support services related to such police activities, a portion of which is reimbursed by NYC.
-The Authority received approximately \$0 and \$1.0 in the three months ended March 31, 2015 and 2014, respectively, from New York City for the reimbursement of transit police costs.
+The Authority received approximately \$4.1 and \$2.1 in the six months ended June 30, 2015 and 2014, respectively, from New York City for the reimbursement of transit police costs.
 Similarly, MTAHQ bills MTA Metro-North Railroad through its consolidated services for MTA police costs in the New Haven line of which MTA Metro-North Railroad recovers approximately 65% from Connecticut Department of Transportation.
-The amounts billed for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were \$5.2 and \$4.7.
-The amounts recovered for the periods ended March 31, 2015 and 2014 were approximately \$3.4 and \$3.1, respectively.
+The amounts billed for the periods ended June 30, 2015 and 2014 were \$10.3 and \$10.1.
+The amounts recovered for the periods ended June 30, 2015 and 2014 were approximately \$6.7 and \$6.6, respectively.

 Federal law and regulations require a paratransit system for passengers who are not able to ride the buses and trains because of their disabilities.
 Pursuant to an agreement between NYC and the MTA, MTA New York City Transit had assumed operating responsibility for all paratransit service required in NYC by the Americans with Disabilities Act of 1990.
 The services are provided by private vendors under contract with MTA New York City Transit.
 NYC reimburses the MTA for the lesser of 33.0% of net paratransit operating expenses defined as labor, transportation, and administrative costs less fare revenues and 6.0% of gross Urban Tax Subsidies, or an amount that is 20.0% greater than the amount paid by the NYC for the preceding calendar year.
-Fare revenues and New York City reimbursement aggregated approximately \$54.2 and \$49.6 for the periods ended March 31, 2015 and 2014, respectively.
+Fare revenues and New York City reimbursement aggregated approximately \$110.0 and \$103.0 for the periods ended June 30, 2015 and 2014, respectively.